nodos-dev/changelog/nodos.md

     * Optimized cycle validation during graph compilation for scheduling
     * Optimized cycle validation when creating pin connections
     * Undo/Redo stack not being sent to new editor connections
+    * Frame drops when new editors are connected
+    * Space accumulating in command line parameters of Nodos apps
+    * Frame number not always broadcasted
+    * Optimized procedures during new editor connection requests
+    * Parts of node graph do not execute due to inconsistent frame numbers

 ## Editor